 Eat a variety of foods but eat fewer foods that contain sugars and starches.
 Hard candy is especially bad for teeth because it is in your mouth for a long time.

 Because most people don't brush after snacks, sugary snack foods, and snacks like potato chips can lead to tooth decay.
-Even raisins and dried fruits as snacks can lead to decay due to high sugar content.
+Even raisins and dried fruits can lead to decay due to high sugar content.

 Do not brush too vigorously if you use a hard-bristled toothbrush.
-The combination of harsh brushing with hard bristles will cause your gums to recede or die.
-Do not brush in a sawing motion, as this adds to the irreparable deterioration of your gum line, exposing entry points for disease or bacteria and making your teeth hyper-sensitive to temperature.
+The combination of harsh brushing with hard bristles will cause your gums to recede.
+Do not brush in a sawing motion, as this adds to the deterioration of your gum line, exposing entry points for disease or bacteria and making your teeth hyper-sensitive to temperature.

-Instead, always brush your teeth in gentle circles using a medium- or soft-bristled brush.
-This preserves the integrity of the gums and reduces entry points for harmful bacteria or diseases (a large portion of coronary disease is from bacteria originating in the mouth).
+Always brush your teeth in gentle circles using a medium- or soft-bristled brush.
+This preserves the integrity of the gums and reduces entry points for harmful bacteria or diseases.

 - Place a small amount of fluoride toothpaste on the toothbrush.
 (Use a soft toothbrush unless otherwise instructed by your dentist.)

-- Place the toothbrush against the teeth at an angle to the gum line.
+- Place the toothbrush against the teeth at a 45 degree angle to the gum line.

-- Move your brush using a small circular movement.
-Cleaning one tooth at a time.
+- Move your brush using a small circular movement, focusing on one tooth at a time.
 Keep the tips of the bristles against the gum line.
 Don’t press too hard.
 Let the bristles get into spaces between teeth.
 Then repeat this process for the backside of your teeth.

-- Also brush across the top of your teeth.
+- Brush across the top of your teeth.
 Make sure the bristles get in all areas.